-Billy Courier has been a resident of Minvilla Manor since it opened in November 2010.
+Billy Currier was a resident of Minvilla Manor since it opened in November 2010.
 A few years ago, Billy decided he needed a Will.
 He said he didn’t have much, but what he did have he wanted to go to VMC.
 Over the years, VMC provided a home and stability for Billy.
 To include VMC in his Will was the best way Billy knew to give back to his “VMC family.”

 There are many reasons for homelessness- mental illness, addiction, lack of education, poor choices, bad luck.
 But having a safe place to live is crucial to overcoming these circumstances- and helping people to achieve safe housing is what VMC does so well.
 Contributing to an endowment is important to me, because it means VMC will be making an important difference in our community for many years to come.”

 LEARN MORE ABOUT becoming a founding member of the Billy Currier Legacy Society.

 There are many ways to give a planned gift!
 The opportunities listed here are the simplest and easiest ways to do it!
 If you are interested in a planned gift that you do not see listed, please contact us so we can help you find the type of gift that is right for you.
 For additional information on making a planned gift to VMC, please contact Mary Beth Ramey at 524-3926 x229 or via email at firstname.lastname@example.org.